CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 The assignment operator creates an exact same copy of rhs.
 You should not call the copy constructor in the implementation of the assignment operator.

-Inserts a Crop object into the queue.
+Inserts a Order object into the queue.
 It must maintain the min-heap or the max-heap property depending on the settings.
 Moreover, if the selected data structure is leftist heap, it needs to maintain a correct value of Null Path Length (NPL) in the node.
-If the Crop object does not provide a valid priority value the object is not inserted and the function returns false, otherwise the function returns true.
+If the Order object does not provide a valid priority value the object is not inserted and the function returns false, otherwise the function returns true.

-This function extracts (removes the node) and returns the highest priority crop from the queue.
+This function extracts (removes the node) and returns the highest priority order from the queue.
 It must maintain the min-heap or max-heap property.
 The function throws an out_of_range exception if the queue is empty when the function is called.

-void Region::mergeWithQueue(Region& rhs)
+void Shop::mergeWithQueue(Shop& rhs)

 This function merges the host queue with the rhs; it leaves rhs empty; it transfers all nodes from rhs to the current heap.
 Two heaps can only be merged if they have the same priority function and they are of the same data structure.
 If the user attempts to merge queues with different priority functions, or two different data structures a domain_error exception should be thrown.
 This function requires protection against self-merging.
 Merging a heap with itself is not allowed.

-void Region::clear()
+void Shop::clear()

 This function clears the queue.
 It must delete all the nodes in the heap, leaving the heap empty.
 Moreover, it re-initializes the member variables.

-int Region::numCrops() const
+int Shop::numOrders() const

-void Region::printCropQueue() const
+void Shop::printOrdersQueue() const

-prifn_t Region::getPriorityFn() const
+prifn_t Shop::getPriorityFn() const

 This function returns the current priority function.

-void Region::setPriorityFn(prifn_t priFn, HEAPTYPE heapType)
+void Shop::setPriorityFn(prifn_t priFn, HEAPTYPE heapType)

 This function sets a new priority function and its corresponding heap type (min-heap or max-heap).
 It must rebuild the heap!
 To rebuild the heap this application does not re-allocate memory to the objects; it reuses the current memory.